ab25cq/vicl/README.md

 Vi Clone by Clover2.

 This is under constructing.
+I recommended that you use this for Clover2 test sources.

-require Clover2 version 5.0.5 later
+require Clover2 version 6.5.1 later

 * Install